jpvieira66/FASTCONVEXCOMB/README.md

  An usage example of the script is given by [testConvexCombination.m](testConvexCombination.m)

- The example adopted a unitary cube to illustrate the algorithm working.
+ The example employs an unitary cube for for ease of visualization the algorithm working.
  The algorithm sequence of ray-shoooting for the point x = [ 0.2000  -0.3000    0.5000] is shown in the following figures